Nikola Jokic carries short-handed Nuggets past Jazz 106-100 - WHIZ News

 TRICKY STRETCH

-Nuggets coach Mike Malone doesn’t particularly care for this back-to-back — a late televised game against Utah on Thursday, followed by a trip to Milwaukee to face Giannis Antetokounmpo and the Bucks on Friday.
+Malone doesn’t particularly care for this back-to-back — a late game against Utah on Thursday, followed by a trip to Milwaukee to face Giannis Antetokounmpo and the Bucks on Friday.

 “We can’t change the schedule.
 Not any of the 30 NBA teams are happy with their schedule, from Game 1 to 82.”